Lidice massacre: Assassination of Reinhard Heydrich

 Heydrich's car at the scene of the attack.

 From 27 September 1941, SS-Obergruppenführer and General of Police Reinhard Heydrich had been acting as Reichsprotektor of the Nazi Protectorate of Bohemia and Moravia.
 This area of the former state of Czechoslovakia had been occupied by Nazi Germany since 5 April 1939.

 On the morning of 27 May 1942, Heydrich was being driven from his country villa at Panenské Břežany to his office at Prague Castle.
 When he reached the Kobylisy area of Prague, his car was attacked (on behalf of the Czechoslovak government-in-exile) by the Slovak and Czech soldiers Jozef Gabčík and Jan Kubiš.
-These men, who had been part of a team trained in Great Britain, had parachuted into Bohemia in December 1941 as part of Operation Anthropoid.
+Part of a team trained in Great Britain, the duo had parachuted into Bohemia in December 1941 as part of Operation Anthropoid.

 After Gabčík's Sten gun jammed, Heydrich ordered his driver, SS-Oberscharführer Klein, to stop the car.
 When Heydrich stood up to shoot Gabčík, Kubiš threw a modified anti-tank grenade at Heydrich's car.
 The resulting explosion wounded both Heydrich and Kubiš.
-Heydrich sent Klein to chase Gabčík on foot and, in an exchange of fire, Gabčík shot Klein in the leg below the knee.
+Heydrich sent Klein to chase Gabčík on foot and, in an exchange of fire, Gabčík shot Klein below the knee.
 Kubiš and Gabčík managed to escape the scene.
 A Czech woman went to Heydrich's aid and flagged down a delivery van.
-He was placed on his stomach in the back of the van and taken to the emergency room at Bulovka Hospital.
-A splenectomy was performed, and the chest wound, left lung, and diaphragm were all debrided.
+Heydrich was placed on his stomach in the back of the van and taken to the emergency room at Bulovka Hospital.
+A splenectomy was performed, and the chest wound, left lung, and diaphragm were debrided.
 Himmler ordered Karl Gebhardt to fly to Prague to assume care.
 Despite a fever, Heydrich's recovery appeared to progress well.
 Hitler's personal doctor Theodor Morell suggested the use of the new antibacterial drug sulfonamide, but Gebhardt thought that Heydrich would recover and declined the suggestion.
-On 4 June Heydrich died from septicaemia caused by pieces of horse hair from the upholstery and his clothing entering his body when the bomb exploded.
+On 4 June Heydrich died from septicaemia caused by pieces of horsehair from the upholstery and his clothing entering his body when the bomb exploded.